Congressman Adam Smith (D-WA)

 Don Girskis is the former head of Boost Mobile.
-Girskis had previously been Senior Vice President of World Wide Sales at ShoreTel, a publically traded global telecommunications company.
+Girskis had previously been Senior Vice President of World Wide Sales at ShoreTel, a publicly-traded global telecommunications company.
 During his four year tenure at ShoreTel, Girskis also served as interim CEO.
-Prior to ShoreTel, he spent 5 years at Boost Mobile, a wholly owned subsidiary of Nextel Communications.
+Prior to ShoreTel, he spent 5 years at Boost Mobile, a wholly-owned subsidiary of Nextel Communications.
 He joined Boost Mobile as Chief Operating Officer when it was just forming.
-He was promoted to run the entire operation as Senior Vice President and General Manager of Boost Mobile after one year, and developed the business from an idea to $1.8B in revenue in just 5 years.
+He was promoted to run the entire operation as Senior Vice President and General Manager of Boost Mobile after one year and developed the business from an idea to $1.8 billion in revenue in just 5 years.